 The next day we plan on riding to Mount Marquette to check out the birdseye views of the city that stretches to Presque Isle.
 Mount Marquette can be reached by accessing Trail 417.
 We will then continue on Trail 8 for more riding adventures.
 The nice thing about staying in Marquette is that it is centrally located for numerous trails.
 Negaunee and Ishpeming also have restaurants and places to stop.

 Utilize this awesome trail map that includes handy information like gas stations and 360 photos.
 The Michigan Department of Natural Resources also offers this map.
 These maps should help you while planning your snowmobiling Marquette trip.

 Here is a link to Marquette County Snowmobile Trail Report.
-Here is another one just in case one is not up to date.
 We like to use these trail reports to check the status of the trails prior to leaving home.

 This site is invaluable for determining up-to-date depth of snow at your snowmobiling destination.
 Simply type in your city at the top of the screen.